 Principles of Computing provides students the opportunity to explore how computers can be used in a wide variety of settings.
 The course will begin by exploring trends of computing and the necessary skills to implement information systems.
 Topics include operating systems, database technology, cybersecurity, cloud implementations and other concepts associated with applying the principles of good information management to the organization.
 Students will also can utilize basic programming skills to develop scripts designed to solve problems.
 Students will learn about algorithms, logic development and flowcharting.
+THIS COURSE FULFILLS A CORE 40 SCIENCE REQUIREMENT

-NOTE: This course will NOT fulfill a Science requirement for NCAA Eligibility purposes.
+DUAL CREDIT IS AVAILABLE THROUGH IVY TECH (INFM 109 = 3 credits) NOTE: This course will fulfill a Science requirement for NCAA Eligibility purposes.